 As the Project offers a range of route alternatives, differing in the amount of existing railroad and roadway ROWs used, the amount of potential agricultural impacts also varies.
 Potential agricultural impacts from the Project include but not limited to crop damage, loss of access, soil compaction, mixing of topsoil, soil erosion, impacts to surface and subsurface drainage, and impacts to irrigation systems.
-Regardless of the route selected, the proposed Project will impact several hundred acres of agricultural land and the Department recommends that the PSC require WE-GO to hire an IAM for the duration of Project construction.
+WE-GO plans to hire an experienced Agricultural Inspector to work with farmers in the near future and through negotiations, construct ruction and restoration.
+Absent an IAM, the AI hired or selected by the WE-GO will have the ability to assist impacted agricultural landowners and help mitigate the potential agricultural impacts from the Project.

-Should the PSC require an IAM for the Construction Project, the Department recommends the IAM complete the Department's standard Agricultural Monitoring Form for Pipeline Projects (ARM-LWR-543) in Appendix G. For the Department to maintain constant review of Construction Project activities occurring on agricultural lands, the IAM should document daily observations of construction activities on agricultural land only.
-The IAM should send the Department an updated form weekly.
+The Department recommends the PSC require WE-GO's hired AI to complete the Department's standard Agricultural Monitoring Form for Pipeline Projects (ARM-LWR-543) in Appendix H or an equivalent form.
+For the Department to maintain constant review of Construction Project activities occurring on agricultural lands, the AI should document daily observations of construction activities on agricultural land only.
+The AI should send the Department an updated form weekly.